Can You Get Money for Whistleblowing?

 What are the largest CFTC whistleblower awards to date?

-Since issuing its first award in 2014, the CFTC Whistleblower Program has issued more than $100 million in awards to whistleblowers.
-The largest CFTC whistleblower awards to date are $45 million and $30 million.
+Since issuing its first award in 2014, the CFTC Whistleblower Program has issued more than $325 million in awards to whistleblowers.
+The largest award to a CFTC whistleblower is $200 million.

 On August 2, 2018, the CFTC announced the $45 million award.
 As the whistleblower remained anonymous, there is little information regarding the circumstances, however, reports indicate that the award was related to the manipulation of the ISDAFIX interest-rate benchmark.
 According to the CFTC’s order determining the whistleblower award, the CFTC reported that while the whistleblowers “raised a red flag,” they did little else to cause the CFTC to open an investigation and their impact was minimal once the investigation was under way, which were the biggest factors in determining how much the whistleblowers could receive.

 On July 12, 2018, the CFTC announced the $30 million award.
 According to reports, the whistleblower exposed that JPMorgan Chase & Co. was charged for not properly disclosing conflicts of interest to clients.